busecarik/busecarik.github.io/_pages/about.md

 About Me
 =====
 ---
 I'm a first year Ph.D. student at the Virginia Tech, member of [Society + AI & Language (SAIL) Lab](https://sail.cs.vt.edu/) I where work with [Dr. Eugenia Rho](https://eugeniarho.com/).
+My work is at the intersection of Natural Language Processing, Human-Computer Interaction, and Computational Social Science.
+In particular, I am interested in leveraging AI and data from various online social platforms to gain a deeper understanding of people and their behavior for social good.

 <br/>